 #1: Unity Park in Turners Falls.
-Mile 21 of the 40, 60 and 100 mile routes.
-Turn Left just after you cross the bridge to Turner’s Falls, then down the hill to the rest stop.
+Mile 21.6 of the 40, 60 and 100 mile routes.
+Turn Left just after you cross the bridge to Turner’s Falls, then ride down the hill to the rest stop.
 Stop here for drinks, fruit and snacks.
 Open from 8:30AM to 1:30PM

 We’ll have support drivers who will be driving our routes.
 We also have several Ride Marshals who will be riding the route with you and also be able to help you with questions about the route or other problems.
-You will have all these names and cell phone numbers on your cue sheet.
+You will have all these names and cell phone numbers on the cue sheet you receive at Registration.

 The Finish and the End of Ride Celebration: